Volunteer at Wabash Riverfest July 11, 2026

 Volunteers make Riverfest possible

 In addition to enjoying our festival as a participant, we have lots of different opportunities to experience Wabash Riverfest as a volunteer.
-Volunteer slots are typically close to two hours.
+Volunteer slots are typically one to two hours.
 There’s something for everyone at various experience levels and different levels of physical ability.
 Volunteers should be at least 16 years old, and those under 18 years must be accompanied by an adult.

 Try-a-canoe